 § 430-29.
 Stormwater disposal.

 A. Roadway drainage.
-Insofar as possible stormwater disposal shall be accomplished through the use of structures and facilities that return the stormwater to the soil as expeditiously as possible such as grassed swales or bioretention basins.
-The requirements of the Winchendon LowImpact Development Bylaw must be met.
-Current state standards for lowimpact development must be followed.
+Insofar as possible, stormwater disposal shall be accomplished through the use of structures and facilities that return the stormwater to the soil as expeditiously as possible, such as grassed swales or bioretention basins.
+The requirements of the Winchendon Low-Impact Development Bylaw must be met.
+Current state standards for low-impact development must be followed.
 It is expected that in many instances there will be adequate space within the right-of-way for such structures.
 The construction of systems that will discharge stormwater into a stream or wetland may be permitted only when no other feasible option is available.

 B. Stormwater management, including methods of maintaining existing drainage patterns, shall comply with the Massachusetts Stormwater Handbook.